dfguan/runner/README.md

 5. use process watchers instead of wait func (Done, tested on LSF)
 ## To Do
 - [ ] allow to select CPUs, HOSTs, etc..
+- [ ] would be better if command lines with submission lines
 - [ ] submit slurm jobs
 - [ ] draft wiki pages